fammatre/fammatre.github.io/content/planting-schedule.md

 should be used as a guideline (not a hard set of rules) for what may be planted during different times of the year.

+Dates shown are the **latest** dates that something should be planted.
+Planting a few weeks earlier than the dates listed below is fine.

 ### August

 | Plant          | Start Indoors | Transplant  | Start Outdoors |